Intelligence Gathering in Sales - Straight Line Selling System #5

 Skip this step, and you’re throwing spaghetti at the wall.
 Master it, and you’ll close deals with surgical precision.

-5 Key Areas to Probe (Like a Pro)
+5 Key Areas to Probe in Sales Calls

 Goal: Dig into their biggest challenges.